Welcome to Daily Nouri

 When will I actually feel a difference?+

 Digestive effects can show up in as little as 24–48 hours as your gut adjusts.
-Hormonal patterns — the kind tied to PMS, skin, cycle regularity, or mood — take longer, which is exactly why this is a 90-day, three-cycle program rather than a quick fix.
+Hormonal patterns — the kind tied to PMS, skin, cycle regularity, or mood — take longer.
+The strains were studied across a 12-week window, so that's the horizon to hold in mind rather than a quick fix.

 What if I miss a day?+

 Just pick back up the next day.
-One missed dose won't undo your progress — the goal across 90 days is consistency, not a perfect streak.
+One missed dose won't undo your progress — the goal is consistency, not a perfect streak.
 If you miss days often, tie your capsule to an existing habit like brushing your teeth or making coffee.

 Can I take this alongside medication or birth control?+

-Many women take Daily Nouri alongside other medications and hormonal birth control, but always check with your healthcare provider about your specific situation.
-If you're prescribed antibiotics during your 90 days, ask about spacing your probiotic dose a few hours apart, since antibiotics can reduce probiotic effectiveness.
+Many women take Hormone Balance Probiotic ES1 alongside other medications and hormonal birth control, but always check with your healthcare provider about your specific situation.
+If you're prescribed antibiotics, ask about spacing your probiotic dose a few hours apart, since antibiotics can reduce probiotic effectiveness.

 Do I have to overhaul my whole routine for this to work?+